-Earth science is the study of the dynamic Earth and its processes, properties, structures, and its relationship with its neighbors in space.
+Earth science studies the dynamic Earth and its processes, properties, structures, and relationship with its neighbors in space.

 While it is composed of different sciences, it can be condensed down into four main disciplines: geology (the study of earth materials), meteorology (the study of the atmosphere), oceanography (the study of oceans), and astronomy (the study of celestial bodies).

-In this reviewer, we will be delving into the different processes and systems that shape the Earth and how they affect us.
+In this review, we will be delving into the different processes and systems that shape the Earth and how they affect us.

 Table of Contents